mskilab-org/gGnome.js/README.md

 ## Start application

-In the project folder, you may initiate the application via the terminal
+In the project folder, you may initiate the application via the terminal:

     $ cd gGnome.js/
     $ ./start.sh